ValenDD/Desktop_app_mechanical_workshop/README.md

 pip install -r requirements.txt
 Install PostgreSQL: If you haven't already, download and install PostgreSQL.
 During the installation, set the password to 1234 and the port to 5432 to match the software's default database configuration.

+Important: To ensure that your system can interact with PostgreSQL from the command line, you must add the path to PostgreSQL's bin directory to your system's PATH environment variable.
+This directory is typically found within your PostgreSQL installation path (e.g., C:/Program Files/PostgreSQL/<version>/bin on Windows or /usr/local/pgsql/bin on Unix systems).
+You can modify the PATH variable through your system's environment settings.
+Adding PostgreSQL to the PATH makes it possible to execute PostgreSQL commands from any terminal window.

 Set Environment Variables: Ensure to set the following environment variables according to your environment settings:

 DB_NAME: Name of your database.